 - A deep understanding of faith in Christ that is the basis of our salvation, and results in the transformational work of God through us

-The Program will begin in the Fall of 2019.
-A Bible Study Course will be required then two courses on theological and biblical topics will be offered each quarter, five weeks each.
-Classes are given twice each week, on Tuesday evenings and repeated on Wednesday mornings.
-Students can attend either class, to allow flexibility for individual schedules.
-In addition, each class will be recorded and the audio made available to students who miss both in-class offerings.
+The Program began in the Fall of 2019.
+A Bible Study Course is required then two courses; one on theological and one on biblical topics will be offered each quarter, five weeks each.
+Classes are given twice each week, on Tuesday evenings and repeated on Wednesday mornings. (by Zoom during the pandemic) Students can attend either class, to allow flexibility for individual schedules.
+In addition, each class will be recorded and the audio made available to students who miss both in-class offerings (see below for this content).
 We may also offer electives during the 2-year period, given on Sunday mornings or weekday evenings; these may count toward the program’s completion.

 To obtain the two-year program certification the following requirements must be met

 - A total of 12 courses must be taken – electives can be counted toward this total allowing you to define your course selection based on your needs.